Did you know?

 Research by management

-Our research focuses on increasing knowledge of the species.
-This will facilitate and increase efficiency of management.
+Our research focuses on increasing knowledge of the species to improve management efficiency to ensure long-term kōkako survival.

 The 'research by management' programme which compared kōkako survival and productivity in three central North Island forests, has demonstrated that intensive management of introduced mammals can result in rapid expansion of kōkako populations.

-At Mapara reserve in the King Country the total population has more than doubled in seven years between 1992–1999.
-More importantly, the female population has increased at least nine times over the same period.
-At least 110 adult birds were counted and many others sighted.
+At Mapara reserve in the King Country the total population more than doubled in seven years between 1992–1999.
+More importantly, the female population increased at least nine times over the same period..
 A 2013 survey estimated the population at Mapara to be 123 pairs.

 Similar techniques have been applied to locally threatened populations in Northland, Auckland, Waikato, East Coast and Bay of Plenty, where the birds are now increasing significantly.

-A large, self-sustaining population has established on Te Hauturu-ō-Toi/Little Barrier Island from translocations which took place during the early 1980s.
-This has been used, together with kōkako from other locations, to create a new island population on Kapiti Island.
+A large, self-sustaining population established on Te Hauturu-ō-Toi/Little Barrier Island from translocations which took place during the early 1980s.
+This was used, together with kōkako from other locations, to create a new island population on Kapiti Island.

 You can help

 Community involvement is important for kōkako survival.
 The public have been involved with volunteered in survey, pest control, and monitoring work.